Our Camp Staff

 Andrew Thomson, Men's Assistant Coach

-Thomson joined the staff in the summer of 2017 as the assistant men's tennis coach.
-A 2010 graduate of Middlebury, he returns to Vermont after one year at UNC Charlotte where he was an assistant coach.
+Thomson joined the staff in the summer of 2017 as the assistant men's tennis coach and enters his third year with the Panthers in 2019-20.
+A 2010 graduate of Middlebury, he returned to Vermont after one year at UNC Charlotte where he was an assistant coach.
 The West Bloomfield, Michigan native graduated from Middlebury with a degree in economics and psychology.
-He helped guide the team to the 2018 NCAA Team Championship in his first year back at Middlebury as a coach.